catbree/leunghoicheng.com/src/entries/case-study-greenview-portal.md

 ## Walkthrough of design process

-Over the three years I worked on this project, our team tackled various features and issues.
-Among the many challenges, the bulk input of data records stood out.
+Over the three years I worked on this project, our team redesigned and rebuilt the entire platform, including 11 major modules, each containing multiple features.
+To keep this case study focused, I will discuss the design process for only one feature here: the bulk input of data records.
 It was a major pain point for our users and was one of the first features we developed.
 We aimed to transform this clunky process into a streamlined solution that users would enjoy using.

 ### 1. Research & Discovery